-For information on how you can register for this, please visit our Online Services page by clicking here.
+Full information on how you can register for this can be found by visiting our Online Services page here.

 Please note we cannot accept prescription requests via eConsult.

 Alternatively, if you do not have access to the Internet please tick the items that you require from the printed list of your medication and pass this into the surgery using one of our prescription boxes on site.

 Some pharmacies run a Managed Repeat Service which means they order your medication for you with no need for trips to the surgery.

 In all cases, we ask patients to nominate a pharmacy when requesting medication as we send prescriptions electronically.
 This reduces paper and unnecessary visits to the surgery.